TwelveGEater/PieChart/README.md

 :pie: :chart_with_upwards_trend: => open page with pie chart

-If you wanna add more field click on :heavy_plus_sign: button and enter name and value of new field, when you finish tap :heavy_check_mark: button.
+If you wanna add more fields click on :heavy_plus_sign: button and enter name and value of new field, when you finish tap :heavy_check_mark: button.

 Good luck and have fun!